microsoft/FluidExamples/cra-demo/README.md

 ## 5. <a style="position: relative; top: 20px" name="view"></a> Update the view

-In this simple multi-user app, we are going to build a button that, when pressed, shows the current timestamp.
+In this simple multi-user app, you are going to build a button that, when pressed, shows the current timestamp.
 We will store that timestamp in Fluid so that each co-authors will automatically see the most recent timestamp at which any author pressed the button.

-To make sure we don't render the app too soon, we return a blank `<div />` until the `viewData` is defined.
+To make sure the app does not render too soon, it returns a blank `<div />` until the `viewData` is defined.
 Once that's done, we'll render a button that sets the `timeKey` key in `myMap` to the current timestamp.
 Each time this button is pressed, every user will see the latest value stored in the `time` state variable.

 ```jsx
     // update the App return